 - St. Anthony Hospital - Lifeguard One

-- St. Anthony Summit Medical Center - Lifeguard Two
+- St. Anthony Summit Hospital - Lifeguard Two

 - Penrose-St. Francis Hospital - Lifeguard Three